Penetration Testing for Healthcare: How to Get Started

 Third-Party and Vendor Risks

-Another challenge revolves around the fact that modern healthcare is highly interconnected, with hospitals relying on third-party vendors for critical services like electronic health records, payment processing, imaging, and laboratory systems.
-This supply chain connectivity expands the attack surface.
-In fact, nearly 70% of healthcare records breached in 2023 were exposed through incidents at third-party partners or business associates [4].
+Another challenge comes from the high interconnection of modern healthcare systems.
+Hospitals rely on third-party vendors for critical services like electronic health records, payment processing, imaging, and laboratory systems.
+This supply chain connectivity increases the attack surface.
+In fact, third-party partners or business associates exposed nearly 70% of healthcare records breached in 2023 [4].

 Cloud Adoption and Telehealth Expansion